SolicenTEAM/UEExtractor/.github/ISSUE_TEMPLATE/issue_template.md

 Any other details that might help us understand and resolve the issue.

 ## Additional files
-Please provide any additional files with which you receive an error, bug, or something else.
+Please always, if possible, attach additional files with which you have an error, bug or something else, with which I can quickly simulate your situation and solve the problem.